 Resistance to Water, Oil & Grease

-Polyurethane's material properties will remain stable (with minimal swelling) in water / oil / grease.
-Polyether compounds will last many years in subsea applications.
+Polyurethane's material properties will remain stable (with minimal swelling) in water, oil and grease.
+Polyether compounds have the potential to last many years in subsea applications.

 Polyurethanes exhibit good electrical insulating properties.

 Resilience is generally a function of hardness.
 For shock-absorbing elastomer applications, low rebound compounds are usually used (i.e. resilience range of 10-40%).
 For high frequency vibrations or where quick recovery is required, compounds in the 40-65% resilience are used.
 In general, toughness is enhanced by high resilience.